LavaMoat/tss-snap/README.md

 docker run -p 3030:8080 -it ecdsa-wasm
 ```

+Now you can view the demo at `http://localhost:3030`.

 The docker file is designed for `x86_64`, if you need to build for ARM architectures like the M1, replace this line:

 ```